A shim wrapper can be useful for some cases.

-bundle execin front of all terraspace commands
+bundle execin front of your commands with a shim wrapper.

 Here’s a wrapper shim that will work with rbenv.
 We’ll create it at